October 2, 2019

 Over the years, Matrix continued to focus more heavily on medical device applications where our detailed micro-tooling, close-tolerance molding and advanced inspection capabilities provide a natural fit.
-We added a class 100,000 clean room and more advanced inspection technology.
+We added an ISO Class 8 clean room and more advanced inspection technology.

 But we also discovered that the quality standard specific to the medical device industry is ISO 13485, not ISO 9001.
 Though its structure was originally based on 9001, 13485 contained additional requirements for risk management, regulatory compliance, traceability, contamination control, and device history documentation.

 Our medical customers come to Matrix with device design concepts and requirements for how their devices must function.
 Our design engineers are often involved in the development stage from a production perspective and make recommendations for resolving part geometry, material selection and other manufacturability issues.
 While we are technically a second-tier supplier, not the “specifications developer,” we are certainly invested and involved in the success of these products and consider ourselves a critical link in the supply chain.
 If a customer gets audited by the FDA, we want to be well equipped to fully support them and provide all the documentation and traceability they may need.

 So in 2010, we decided to pursue ISO 13485 certification as well because we felt that aligning our QMS with our customers’ requirements would make us an even more reliable supplier.
 We also liked the idea that having the additional certification would further differentiate us from our competition.